 Mid-Columbia Economic Development District engages with and supports transportation needs in our five-county region in several ways.

 MCEDD assists local governments with coordination and funding for transportation infrastructure projects.
 Through development of the regional Comprehensive Economic Development Strategy, MCEDD also works with regional partners to define transportation needs for economic development.
 Additionally, MCEDD convenes regional transportation partners through Connect Mid-Columbia to better inform and elevate regional transportation priorities in the regional Comprehensive Economic Development Strategy.
-This initiative first gathered in 2016 and now again in 2021.
-Connect Mid-Columbia’s goal is to provide a safe and efficient regional transportation system to enhance the livability and economic vitality of the Mid-Columbia region.
-Stakeholders include state departments of transportation; regional transportation partners; city, county and port officials; and representatives from private businesses.
-Participants prioritize strategies to meet the regional transportation goal; outline and discuss challenges and opportunities facing regional transportation; and continue to prioritize transportation needs that, when met, will have the greatest impact on the livability and economic vitality of the region.
-View the Connect Mid-Columbia 2021 initiative flyer.
+This initiative first gathered in 2016 and again in 2021.
+Learn more about Connect Mid-Columbia here.

 Regional Mobility Management

 A strong transportation network is necessary to serve the needs of a mobile workforce.
 Commuting habits in the Mid-Columbia by place of work show that workers in the Mid-Columbia region travel outside their state of residence to work to a greater extent than the average worker in Oregon, Washington, or the nation.
 Public transportation is necessary from both a human and social services standpoint and from an economic standpoint.